serokell/blog-posts/existential-vs-universal-quantification/article.md

   func (appendFile "logfile.log" . show)
 ```

-We will see some nasty compiler errors.
+We will see this compiler error:

 ```none
   log username